tghamm/Mistral.SDK/README.md

 ## Usage

-There are two ways to start using the `MistralClient`.
+There are three ways to start using the `MistralClient`.
 The first is to simply new up an instance of the `MistralClient` and start using it, the second is to use the messaging/Embedding client with the new `Microsoft.Extensions.AI.Abstractions` builder.
+The third is to use the Completions client with `Microsoft.SemanticKernel`.
 Brief examples of each are below.

 Option 1: